It Appears Yet Another Trump Staffer Is Ready to Sing for Mueller

 “Oh man, they couldn’t have sent a message any clearer if they’d rented a revolving neon sign in Times Square,’’ Patrick Cotter, a white-collar defense lawyer, told the Washington Post at the time.
 “And the message isn’t just about Manafort.
 It’s a message to the next five guys they talk to.
 And the message is: ‘We are coming, and we are not playing, and we are not bluffing.’’’

 It appears they heard Mueller, loud and clear.
-About a month later, former National Security Adviser Michael Flynn pleaded guilty to lying to the FBI as part of a deal to cooperate with the special counsel.
-Now the New York Times reports that yet danother former Trump staffer is ready to sing: Mark Corallo, who served as a spokesman for Trump’s legal team before resigning in July.
+About a month later, former national security adviser Michael Flynn pleaded guilty to lying to the FBI as part of a deal to cooperate with the special counsel.
+Now the New York Times reports that yet another former Trump staffer is ready to sing: Mark Corallo, who served as a spokesperson for Trump’s legal team before resigning in July.

 Mueller’s team is said to be looking into the White House response to reports of Donald Trump Jr.’s June 2016 meeting with a group of Russians who offered dirt on Hillary Clinton.
 During a flight on Air Force One last July, Trump and White House communications director Hope Hicks reportedly led the drafting of a misleading statement suggesting that the meeting was about Russian adoptions.

-Corallo recent received an interview request from Mueller, and is expected to speak with the special counsel in the next two weeks.
+Corallo recently received an interview request from Mueller, and is expected to speak with the special counsel in the next two weeks.
 The Times reports that he’s planning to share some information that Mueller can add to his long list of potential obstruction of justice:

 Mr. Corallo is planning to tell Mr. Mueller about a previously undisclosed conference call with Mr. Trump and Hope Hicks, the White House communications director, according to the three people.
 Mr. Corallo planned to tell investigators that Ms. Hicks said during the call that emails written by Donald Trump Jr. before the Trump Tower meeting — in which the younger Mr. Trump said he was eager to receive political dirt about Mrs. Clinton from the Russians — “will never get out.”
 That left Mr. Corallo with concerns that Ms. Hicks could be contemplating obstructing justice, the people said.

-Shortly after Donald Trump Jr. released the statement drafted on Air Force One, Corallo, who was not involved in that discussion, publicly suggested that the Trump Tower meeting might have been a Democratic set up to make the Trump team look like they were colluding with Russia.
+Shortly after Donald Trump Jr. released the statement drafted on Air Force One, Corallo, who was not involved in that discussion, publicly suggested that the Trump Tower meeting might have been a Democratic setup to make the Trump team look like they were colluding with Russia.
 The next day, Corallo and Hicks argued about the response in a conference call with the president.
 Per the Times:

-In Mr. Corallo’s account — which he provided contemporaneously to three colleagues who later gave it to The Times — he told both Mr. Trump and Ms. Hicks that the statement drafted aboard Air Force One would backfire because documents would eventually surface showing that the meeting had been set up for the Trump campaign to get political dirt about Mrs. Clinton from the Russians.
+In Mr. Corallo’s account — which he provided contemporaneously to three colleagues who later gave it to the Times — he told both Mr. Trump and Ms. Hicks that the statement drafted aboard Air Force One would backfire because documents would eventually surface showing that the meeting had been set up for the Trump campaign to get political dirt about Mrs. Clinton from the Russians.

 According to his account, Ms. Hicks responded that the emails “will never get out” because only a few people had access to them.
 Mr. Corallo, who worked as a Justice Department spokesman during the George W. Bush administration, told colleagues he was alarmed not only by what Ms. Hicks had said — either she was being naïve or was suggesting that the emails could be withheld from investigators — but also that she had said it in front of the president without a lawyer on the phone and that the conversation could not be protected by attorney-client privilege.